Logline: A little-known shell corporation formed by the big banks and Wall Street

 kill them while throwing her and her family out on the street.

-Featuring: Sandra Hines, Detroit activist and Community leader
+Featuring: Sandra Hines, Detroit community leader and activist

 Camera crew: Patrick Yu, Dexter Collins